-AP Italian is your gateway to learn more about contemporary Italy and Italian culture.
+AP Italian is your gateway to learning more about contemporary Italy and Italian culture.
 You will develop your communications skills, open your mind to a new and fascinating culture and get ahead in your job search.

-You will find all the information related to the exam, how to prepare and take a sample exam.
+You will find all the information related to the exam, how to prepare, and take a sample exam.